kjkuhn/Network-Traffic-Generator/README.md

 In order to build the program goto build and execute
 	cmake .. && make
-after this you should able to run the code
+after this you should be able to run the code

 ## EXECUTION